IDGCaptainRussia94/Terraria-SGAmod/README.md

 -Buffed Mister Creeper's Slick Suit: Throwing damage increased to 32% (from 25%), endurance increased to 20% (from 15%)

 -Buffed all consumable Jab-lins: as they now have a chance to drop again after expiring

+-Nerfed Mister Creeper's Armor Set: all damage types that are not melee and throwing get a -10% damage and crit chance per armor piece

 -Nerfed Mister Creeper's Crowning Attire: crit chances reduced to 8/12 (from 10/20)